-Organisations need to identify and evaluate potential risks/areas of uncertainty, ensuring that tested policies and procedures are in place to effectively manage them.
+Organisations need to identify and evaluate potential risks or areas of uncertainty and have policies and procedures are in place to effectively manage them.
 Unexpected things can and will happen but if flexible structures and controls are in place, risks can be minimised.

-- ack of balance in the top team: an over-abundance of individuals with similar roles weakens finance or strategic expertise
+- Lack of balance in the top team: an over-abundance of individuals with similar roles weakens finance or strategic expertise

 - Budgetary control: utilising a budget vs. actual figures system enables variances to be identified and dealt with continuously

 - Cash flow forecasts: a cash crisis can arrive unexpectedly without effective forecasting

 - Overtrading: can cause cash shortfalls which may require borrowing of funds